ReboreExplore/ReboreExplore.github.io/_pages/certifications-and-honors.md

 nav: false
 ---

-- *Winter Overaseas Fellowship Programme 2019-20*
+- **Winter Overaseas Fellowship Programme - 2019-20**
-    - Awarded a fully funded internship by Directorate of Technical Education, Government of Assam and Edupacked to pursue research in University of Warwick, United Kingdom.
+    - Awarded a funded internship by Directorate of Technical Education, Government of Assam and Edupacked to pursue research in University of Warwick, United Kingdom.
-- *Merit Award by Gauhati University 2018,2019,2020*
+- **Merit Award by Gauhati University - 2018,2019,2020**
     - Received a merit award cum scholarship for my academic performance during college.
+This is awarded to the semester toppers in academic forefront.
-- *NPTEL Certifications*
+- **NPTEL Certifications**
     - Digital Circuits- Score 65/100
     - Microprocessors and Microcontrollers-82/100
     - Introduction to Biostatistics-79/100